West Moreton Health would like to remind everyone how important it is to stay home if you are sick.

 For more information on COVID-19 please refer to:

 - West Moreton Health Coronavirus (COVID-19) information: www.westmoreton.health.qld.gov.au/coronavirus

 COVID-19 resources for contractors

-West Moreton Health (WMH) uses external contractors for specialised maintenance work and projects.
+West Moreton Health (WMH) engages external contractors to provide products and services.
 Contractors are required to be inducted onto all West Moreton Health facilities before they undertake work.

 Contractors and their workers must obtain and read the West Moreton Health contractor induction handbook 2020.
-This handbook outlines the responsibilities of all workers engaged to perform work at WMH controlled facilities and sites and must be renewed annually.
+This handbook outlines the responsibilities of all workers engaged to perform work at WMH controlled facilities and sites and must be renewed every two years.